-The Hirshhorn Museum & Sculpture Garden, the Smithsonian’s modern and contemporary art museum, is seeking knowledgeable and welcoming volunteers to serve as Gallery Guides for spring 2018.
-Gallery Guides open the worlds of the Hirshhorn’s unparalleled collections and ground breaking exhibitions for diverse audiences.
-Facilitating close looking, critical thinking and conversation, Gallery Guides promote meaningful and memorable experiences in the Museum.
+The Hirshhorn Museum & Sculpture Garden, the Smithsonian’s modern and contemporary art museum, is seeking knowledgeable and welcoming volunteers to serve as Gallery Guides for summer 2018.
+Gallery Guides welcome diverse audiences to connect with the challenging and powerful art of our time.
+Facilitating close looking, critical thinking, and conversation, Gallery Guides promote meaningful and memorable experiences in the Museum.

-This program is an excellent opportunity to develop career experience and a deeper connection to art.
+This program provides an excellent opportunity to develop career experience and a deeper connection to art.
 Gallery Guides learn about art and artists in the collection and special exhibitions through trainings and independent research.
-This session guides will work closely with the following exhibitions: Ilya and Emilia Kabakov: Utopian Projects, What Absence is Made Of, Mark Bradford: Pickett’s Charge, Brand New: Art and Commodity in the 1980s, and more.
+Initial trainings focus on gallery facilitation skills and strategies.
+Guides build their content expertise over time.
+This session guides will work closely with the following exhibitions: Georg Baselitz, What Absence is Made Of, Mark Bradford: Pickett’s Charge, The Message, and more.

-- January 13: Spring session shifts and tours begin
+- May 26: Summer session shifts and tours begin